-Any digital artist has likely heard a lot about non-fungible tokens (NFTs) and how they’re changing the game.
+Every digital artist has probably heard a lot about non-fungible tokens (NFTs) and how they change the game.

-Even if you want to join the NFT craze, some of the concepts that underpin NFTs and cryptocurrencies are tough to grasp.
+Even if you want to join the NFT craze, some of the concepts underlying NFTs and cryptocurrencies are difficult to understand.

-This Blog will give you a high-level understanding of NFTs, including what they are and how to use them.
-What are their methods of operation?
-Is it a smart idea to generate NFTs from your digital artwork?
+This blog will give you a basic understanding of NFTs, including what they are and how to use them.
+What are their modes of operation?
+Is it a good idea to create NFTs from your digital artwork?

-Non-fungible Tokens imply that it is unique and that it cannot be replaced with anything else.
-For example, a bitcoin is fungible.
-If you swap one for the other, you’ll receive the exact same thing.
-A non-fungible trade card, on the other hand, is a one-of-a-kind item.
-If you traded it for another type of card, you’d get something different.
+Non-fungible tokens imply that they’re unique and cannot be replaced by anything else.
+A bitcoin, for example, is fungible.
+If you exchange one for another, you get exactly the same thing.
+A non-fungible trading card, on the other hand, is a unique item.
+When you trade it for another type of card, you get something different.

 Let’s take a quick look at what NFTs are and how they work before we get into their impact on the art industry.
 Non-fungible tokens (or NFTs) are based on blockchain technology and, like fungible assets like Bitcoin or other cryptocurrencies, provide a secure record of transactions.